By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Men also typically have longer waists than women and gain most of their weight in their belly.
 Therefore they need a waist trainer that takes these characteristics into consideration.
 For example, if a man has a large belly, he needs to buy a waist trainer with a larger front.
 If he isn’t overweight, but simply wants to lose a few excess pounds, he should use a corset with a cincher instead.

-Waist trainers should never be worn for long periods of time, but especially not in the beginning.
+You should never wear waist trainers for long periods of time, but especially not in the beginning.
 When they’re brand new, they’re at their tightest and need to be broken in.

 Although the designs of men’s and women’s corsets are completely different, the effects for both are the same.
 Keep reading below to understand what waist training actually does to your body.